IBM/ibmi-bob/docs/integration/rdi.md

 # Integrating Bob and RDi

+> [!ATTENTION]
+> The RDi integration is currently outdated.
+We will provide the updated integrations in the future versions.

 This page documents how to configure the [Rational Developer for i](http://www-03.ibm.com/software/products/en/dev-ibm-i) IDE (RDi) to work with Bob.
 When configured, an entire software product can be built by pressing one button in RDi.
 Note that this support is still actively being redesigned to take advantage of the new support added and so these instructions may be out of date.